autoplot/documentation/javadoc/org/das2/graph/Legend.md

-# org.das2.graph.LegendLegend component for the canvas.
-This is similar to the
+# org.das2.graph.Legend

- DasPlot legend, whose code was derived from here.
+Legend component for the canvas.
+This is similar to the DasPlot legend, whose code was derived from here.

-Legend( )
+# Legend( )

 ***